 So which type is best?
 Music, of course, is a personal preference, and you're most likely to relax listening to something you know and enjoy.
 Findings suggest that music with 60 to 80 beats per minute (60 BPM being the low end of a healthy resting heart rate) does the trick, and classical music is ideal.
 Jazz and folk songs are also good.

-Sleep music from Sleep by Headspace is designed specifically to be a soundtrack for falling asleep.
+Sleep music from Sleep by Headspace (available only to Headspace subscribers) is designed specifically to be a soundtrack for falling asleep.
 Headspace's sleep music helps establish a soothing baseline of sound without too much variation, to help you fall asleep — and keep you asleep.
 One generalized 2017 study (that did not use Headspace) found that “natural sounds” help promote relaxation by positively affecting the autonomic nervous system.
 The great news is that recorded sounds and music can have just the same effect.

 Once you integrate music into your bedtime routine, stick with it.
 The positive sleep effects can build over time, as listening to your relaxing sleep soundtrack becomes a habit that cues your body to prepare for zzzzzs.